2001–02 Primeira Liga

 The 2001–02 Primeira Liga was the 68th edition of top flight of Portuguese football.
 It started on 11 August 2001 with a match between Varzim and Benfica, and ended on 6 May 2002.
 The league was contested by 18 clubs with Boavista as the defending champions.

 Sporting CP won the league and qualified for the 2002–03 UEFA Champions League third qualifying round, along with Boavista, who qualified for the second round.
-Porto and Leixões from the third division qualified for the 2002–03 UEFA Cup; in opposite, Salgueiros, Farense and Alverca were relegated to the Segunda Liga.
+Porto, Benfica and Leixões from the third division qualified for the 2002–03 UEFA Cup, while Salgueiros, Farense and Alverca were relegated to the Segunda Liga.
 Mário Jardel was the top scorer with 42 goals.
-Until 2021, this remained the last season where Sporting CP won the title and where neither Porto nor Benfica won before Sporting CP won the 2020–21 season ending their 19-year drought and 19-year reign of Porto and Benfica.
+Until 2021, this remained the last season where Sporting CP won the title and where neither Porto nor Benfica won before Sporting CP won the 2020–21 season ending their 19-year drought and the 19-year reign of Porto and Benfica.